hanqliu/hanqliu/README.md

 * Built a robust assessment model with 97% accuracy for measuring consumer satisfaction and consistency between comments and star ratings<br/>
 -->Publishment:

+#### Sentiment Analysis and Public Opinion Exploration Project based on Micro-blog Data during COVID-19 Period,
+02/2021-06/2021<br/>
+Tools Used: R
+* Applied Naive Bayes method to train the sentiment classifier based on the topics of COVID-19, so as to score the emotional tendency of all texts;
+* Conducted cluster analysis and kernel density estimation on the data of emotional tendency, and studied the fluctuation of social emotion over time;
+* With the help of sentiment analysis classifier, explored micro-blog topics, and found out the strong correlation between feeling bipolarity of topics and users’ attention;
+* With the help of LDA theme model, acquired the potential topics in six micro-blogs, used the root words provided in topics and referred to the previous researches, developed the sentiment dictionary of the field closely related to the COVID-19 data to provide support for others’ research in the field.
+-->Reports:<br/>

 ---
 ### CONSULTING & ANAlYTIC EXPERIENCE
 #### Student Consultant, Johns Hopkins University Community Consulting Lab